brookhong/Surfingkeys/README.md

 All mappings added with `imapkey` work in this mode.

-    `Ctrl - i` to open vim editor to edit.
+* `Ctrl - i` to open vim editor to edit.
+* `Ctrl - '` to toggle quotes in an input element, this is useful for search engines like google.

 ### Find